Reviews You Can Rely On

 Through our side-by-side testing, we present the advantages and disadvantages of each bike model.
 We utilize both quantitative and qualitative data to score each product comparatively.
 We assign weights to each performance metric based on their relevance to the general user and tally overall scores after conducting all tests.
 Our discussion below highlights the key areas of performance we assessed these bikes across, pointing out the standout models in each category.

 The value of an e-bike may be contingent upon how much you use it, so it's important to select a bike that will fit your needs.
 There is also a more objective way to look at value in relation to performance.
 A higher overall score in our review and a lower price tag equal good value.
-One of our favorite value bikes in the bunch is the Lectric XP Step-Thru 3.0.
-However, the most valuable bike to you won't necessarily be the best value for everyone, so check the metrics below to see how one of these bikes could add value to your life based on your specific needs.
+One of our favorite value class 3 bikes is the Lectric XP Step-Thru 3.0; it's capable and just happens to fold up small enough to fit in the trunk of a car.
+The most valuable bike to you won't necessarily be the best value for everyone, so check the metrics below to see how one of these bikes could add value to your life based on your specific needs.

 Ride